imransilvake/scss-framework/README.md

 SCSS Framework is a pure minimal framework (no JavaScript) for building responsive, fast, robust, and adaptable web apps or sites.
 This framework is especially designed according to developer's need.

-## Support
-If you like this clean and minimal scss framework, please give a star at the repository: [SCSS-Framework](https://github.com/imransilvake/SCSS-Framework).
-And if possible help me improve this framework so that more people can use it in the future.

 ## Install Package
 Read how to include it in your project: [Setup](https://github.com/imransilvake/SCSS-Framework/blob/feature/publish/documentation/setup.md)
 ```
 npm install @imransilvake/scss-framework --save
 or